19 essential photography composition rules for creative photos

 The next two photography composition techniques work together – 17 & 18

-17. Left to Right Rule in photography
+17. Left to right rule in photography

-This photography composition rule adheres to the principle that, in western languages, we read from left to right and doesn’t take into account the languages that read in other directions.
+The left to right photography composition rule is based on the principle that, in western languages, we read from left to right.
 Therefore it states that we also read photographs from left to right.

 When using this element of composition in photography, it’s always good to incorporate the rule of space, detailed below.

-18. Rule of Space in photography
+18. Rule of space in photography

 There should be space in front of the subject, in the direction in which the subject is moving, to allow the subject “room to breathe” within the frame.
-As a viewer, we can imagine the continued movement of the subject into the space within the frame.
-Our eyes automatically go to where the subject is moving to.

-19. Rule of Odds in photography
+19. Rule of odds in photography

 Why are there so many rules of composition in photography?